howdyai/botkit/docs/provisioning/teams.md

 Click Register.
 Add the Microsoft Teams channel from the list of channels, making sure the `Enabled` is set to on.

-You may wish to leave this window open as you finish setting up Botkit, as you will need to come back here before you are done.
+You will want to leave this window open as you finish setting up Botkit, as you will need to come back here before you are done.

 ## Step 4 - Deploy your bot and install to a team